Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The result: An incident that could be resolved in 2 hours with clear structures drags on for days.

-Why Speed Is More Important Than Perfection
+Why Speed Matters More Than Perfection

 Here is an uncomfortable truth:

 Why?
-Because time works against you.
+Because time is working against you.

 • Every hour of downtime costs revenue